 - You should not breastfeed if you have HIV-1 because of the risk of passing HIV-1 to your baby.

-- Two of the medicines in STRIBILD can pass to your baby in your breast milk.
+- At least two of the medicines in STRIBILD can pass to your baby in your breast milk.
 It is not known if the other medicines in STRIBILD can pass into your breast milk.

 Talk with your healthcare provider about the best way to feed your baby.